rybafish/rybafish.github.io/customKPIgantt.md

 Since v 0.6 RybaFish Charts supports custom KPI metrics with subtype gantt.
 ![demo screen](http://rybafish.github.io/gantt.png)

 This means if there is a process with the start and stop times - it can be displayed.
-For example (expensive) statements, delta merges, etc.
+For example (expensive) statements, delta merges, savepoints, etc.

 Can also be some business related data if the sql available: data load times, transformation stages, whatever.